What is Fatty Liver Disease?

 - Controlling your blood sugar

-If you have any symptoms or risk factors associated with fatty liver disease, make an appointment today with Park Avenue Medical Professionals.
+If you have any symptoms or risk factors associated with fatty liver disease, contact us today for a consultation with Park Avenue Medical Professionals.
 We specialize in diagnosing and treating liver disease and can recommend customized testing and lifestyle changes needed to help improve your overall health and well-being.
+Fill out the form on this page to request an appointment or call 212.427.2000 to learn more.